 Since these photos are meant to represent your brand, chances are you’ll have a lot of items on hand that you can use.
 Think of the items and tools that you use on a daily basis in your business, and consider using these as props in your shot.

 I’m always on the lookout for props that fit with my brand style and will help to elevate my photos and make them recognizable.
-Simple items like office supplies in your brand colours (a coat of spray paint can work wonders!) or paint chips that you pick up at the hardware store can go a long way.
+Simple items like office supplies in your brand colors (a coat of spray paint can work wonders!) or paint chips that you pick up at the hardware store can go a long way.

-Depending on the type of brand photos you’re taking and whether or not you (or someone else) will actually be in the shots, you’ll also want to think through clothing, accessory, hair and makeup options, as these should also fit with your brand colour palette and style.
+Depending on the type of brand photos you’re taking and whether or not you (or someone else) will actually be in the shots, you’ll also want to think through clothing, accessory, hair and makeup options, as these should also fit with your brand color palette and style.

 So if your brand has an edge to it, consider adding a leather jacket to your ensemble, or maybe donning a bright red lip.
-If your brand is more on the soft and feminine side, you might opt for a dress that picks up on your brand colours, or a sparkly necklace to accent it.
+If your brand is more on the soft and feminine side, you might opt for a dress that picks up on your brand colors, or a sparkly necklace to accent it.